-IRDIFS observation templates Observing modes SPHERE_irdifs_obs IRDIFS observations, with IFS observing in Y-J and IRDIS in DB_H23, or DB_H34 SPHERE_irdifs_ext_obs IRDIFS_EXT observations, with IFS observing in Y-H and IRDIS in DB_K12
+IRDIFS observation templates Observing modes SPHERE_irdifs_obs IRDIFS observations, with IFS observing in Y-J and IRDIS in H-band, DB_H23, or DB_H34 SPHERE_irdifs_ext_obs IRDIFS_EXT observations, with IFS observing in Y-H and IRDIS in K-band or DB_K12

 For efficiency reasons it is recommended that the total duration of IFS and IRDIS exposures are similar.
 The neutral densities inserted in CPI are common to IRDIS and IFS.
-For minor differential adjustment another ND0.5 (factor $10^{-0.5}$) is available inside IRDIS for the H band dual-band filters.
+For minor differential adjustment another ND0.5 (factor 10^{-0.5}) is available inside IRDIS for the H band dual-band filters.

-Besides the on-axis (coronagraphic or not) observation of the object (observation type O), the observing template sequence should also include these observation types whenever using a coronagraph, or when observing extended objects:
+Besides the on-axis (coronagraphic or not) observation of the object (observation type O), the observing template sequence should also include these observation types whenever using a coronagraph, or when observing extended objects for the third one:

-- Star Center C: in the pupil-stabilized mode, the field rotates.
+Star Center - C: in the pupil-stabilized mode, the field rotates.
 It is thus critical to obtain the exact position of the rotation center.
 This is also important for accurate measurement of the separation of any potential companion.
 This allows measuring this position by applying a waffle pattern to the deformable mirror, which creates four replicas of the PSF away from the coronagraphic mask.
 Localizing the four peaks allows computing the rotation center, at the middle of the square pattern.
 This measurement is performed with the science template and can be repeated several times during a long science sequence.

-For coronagraphic observations, it is mandatory to include at least one Star Center measurement for the SPHERE data reduction pipeline to be able to reduce the data. - Flux F: a PSF core off-axis measurement can be inserted before and/or after deep coronagraphic observations in order to register the PSF core flux.
+Flux - F: a PSF core off-axis measurement can be inserted before and/or after deep coronagraphic observations in order to register the PSF core flux.
 Contrast curves are derived from this measurement.
-Off-axis measurements can be performed by moving the star and inserting a neutral density but without moving the coronagraphic focal mask and thus without perturbing the centering accuracy. - Sky S, optional: observes the sky background.
+Off-axis measurements can be performed by moving the star and inserting a neutral density but without moving the coronagraphic focal mask and thus without perturbing the centering accuracy.

+Sky - S, optional: observes the sky background.
 Accurate knowledge of the background is not important for point-like objects.
 However, it might be important or faint extended emission.